The Art of Going All In

 Most men lead lives of quiet desperation and go to their graves with the song still in them

-Going "all in" isn't just a mindset, it's a skill.
+Going "all in" sounds like a simple mindset shift when it's actually a skill.
 It's a disposition and approach to life that you can train until it becomes second nature.

 There's a French phrase that comes to mind often – "joie de vivre".
-A sensation that goes beyond happiness — it characterises the exuberance that comes from full engagement with life.
+Something about it characterises the exuberance that comes from full engagement with life.

 Most people lack joie de vivre, not because their circumstances are wrong, but because their engagement is half-hearted.